Wanaiysha/Changing-nuclear-network-rate/Readme.md

 (Version Modular2)

-Some basic idea of how physics module operated in the programme, one could refer how ppn_physics.F90 computes the nuclear network.
+Some brief idea how physics module operates nuclear calculations in the PPN, one could refer ppn_physics.F90 ;
 ![ppn](ppnb.png)